yain22/SWM/README.md

 6. fields

 **Following R-codes are provided:**
-1. SWM.R : posterior inference; Gibbs sampling algorithm for the SWM
+1. SWM.R : posterior inference; Gibbs sampling algorithm for the  spatial Weibull model
-2. Prediction_SWM.R : Monte Carlo simulation for the spatial prediction based on the SWM at a new test location
+2. Prediction_SWM.R : Monte Carlo simulation for the spatial prediction based on the  spatial Weibull model at a new test location
 3. Spatial_Prediction.RMD : R markdown file to implement the (i) posterior inference and (ii) spatial prediction based on the SWM.R and Prediction_SWM.R.

 # 1. Research Region: Eagle Ford Shale Reservoir of South Texas